 - Rev. Marcus Braybrooke

 President, World Congress of Faiths

 Rev. Marcus Braybrooke is a vicar near Oxford, England, and a key figure in world inter-religious affairs.
-He is President of the World Congress of Faiths, Patron of the International Interfaith Centre, Co-Founder of the Three Faiths Forum and an International Peace Councillor.
+He is President of the World Congress of Faiths, Patron of the International Interfaith Centre, Co-Founder of the Three Faiths Forum, now known as the Faith & Belief Forum and an International Peace Councillor.
 He is the author of a number of best-selling inter-faith books and inspirational works, including 1000 World Prayers, Pilgrimage of Hope, Bridge of Stars, What Can We Learn from Islam and Learn to Pray.

 - Rev. Blake Burleson, Ph.D.

 Rev. Dr. Blake Burleson is a Senior Lecturer in Religion at Baylor University where he teaches popular courses on world religions.
 Dr. Burleson's research areas include Jungian Studies, African Religions, Contemplative Studies, and the Wisdom Traditions.
 Ordained to the Baptist ministry in 1986, he has served as pastor, missionary, deacon, and chaplain.
 Rev. Burleson is also an abbot of the Oriental Orthodox Order in the West, an order of Christian women and men devoted to a path of contemplative wisdom and the transformation of human consciousness.
 He is the author of Pathways to Integrity, Jung in Africa, Baptist Wisdom for Contemplative Prayer, and A Contemplative Approach to Understanding World Religions.

 Teacher, Interpreter & Sangha Member, Land of Medicine Buddha